DFE-Digital/get-into-teaching-app/app/views/content/blog/my-first-week-as-a-trainee-teacher.md

 ## Friday

 My day starts differently to previous days.
 I spend the morning at home reading an article and watching a pre-recorded seminar on children and poverty.
 I then read some papers and watch two short documentaries on education and poverty.
-After completing these tasks, I met my subject group on Google Meet and we spent the rest of the morning discussing what we have seen.
+After completing these tasks, I meet my subject group on Google Meet and we spend the rest of the morning discussing what we have seen.

 In the afternoon I attended a seminar on GCSE and A-level assessment.
 In this session we worked in a group to identify and discuss the different assessment specifications for languages.